lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorial3/tutorial.rst

 .. admonition:: Note
     :class: non-title-info

-    This tutorial uses type labels :cite:`typelabel_paper` to map each numeric atom type to a string (see the **parameters.inc** file):
+    This tutorial uses type labels :cite:`gissinger2024type` to map each numeric atom type to a string (see the **parameters.inc** file):
     ``labelmap atom 1 OE 2 C 3 HC 4 H 5 CPos 6 OAlc 7 OW 8 HW``
     Therefore, the oxygen and hydrogen atoms of water (respectively types